Good question...if Christianity is true, why does it need so much defending? And why doesn't God make it clearer?

 ...............................................................................................................................................................................

 I would ask why God couldn't simply ensure that His revelation is very clear in all ways?
 Why allow for alternate explanations?
 Why allow for the possibility that the story could very reasonably be construed as false?
-It seems very important since we talking about each person's eternal fate.
+It seems very important since we are talking about each person's eternal fate.

 I have already touched on the ambiguity issue above, mostly referring you the other things I have written about this issue.